Honeywell TH9320WF Touchscreen Thermostat

 - R: Heating power.
 Connect to the secondary side of the heating system transformer.

 - W-O/B: 1st stage heat relay.
-Or changeover valve for heat pumps.
+Or a changeover valve for heat pumps.

 - Y: 1st stage compressor contactor.